HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 - **Stop Pushing Theme**

-    This terminates the watching process if there is an existing process for this particular theme.
+    This terminates the watching process for the theme if Push Theme has been initiated.

 ## Limitation